salrashid123/salrashid123.github.io/writing_developer_logs_gcp/README.md

 # Writing Developer logs with Google Cloud Logging

 Several months ago Google Cloud Logging introduced two new [monitored resource](https://cloud.google.com/logging/docs/basic-concepts#monitored-resources) types geared towards allowing developers to emit cloud logging messages specifically for their own application centric logs.
 Pereviously, application logs generally had to be tied to existing predefined `monitored_resources` such as `GCE`, `GKE`, `AppEngine`, `Dataflow` and so on.
-Under those monitoried resources sources, multiple log entries were attributed to to specific `logNames` describing the subsytem like `syslog`, `apache2`, `nginx`, `mysql`, etc.  In the end, the `monitored_resource` defined the source system and the `logName` the source application/system.
+Under those monitoried resources sources, multiple log entries were attributed to specific `logNames` describing the subsytem like `syslog`, `apache2`, `nginx`, `mysql`, etc.  In the end, the `monitored_resource` defined the source system and the `logName` the source application/system.

-What if you wanted to emit your own application logs that allows you to define a generic source resource _and_ the logName?
-In other words, have a monitoired resource that specifically doens't prescribe the source system but allows you to define describe your own.
+What if you wanted to emit your own application logs that allows you to define a generic source resource or task _and_ the logName?
+In other words, have a monitoired resource that specifically doens't prescribe the source system and process withing that but allows you to define describe your own.
 Thats where the new `generic_node` and `generic_task` resource types come in.
 These new resource types can be thought of as a generic source system that represents where your application runs (`generic_node`) and the specific instance of your application (`generic_task`).

 This article will describe the two new types and how to send log to GCP using both the GCP Logging API, the GCP logging agent and finally the off the shelf `fluentd` agent alone.